efrenlop01/revenue-cycle-dashboard/README.md

 The goal is to identify payor performance issues related to claim denials, cash collection efficiency, and payment delays.

+## Business Questions Addressed
+- Which payors contribute the highest claim denial rates?
+- Where is revenue leakage occurring due to low collection efficiency?
+- How long does it take to receive payment after claim submission?
+- Which payors and service lines create the most AR lag?

 ## Data Model
 - patients
 - encounters